haxiomic/GPU-Fluid-Experiments/NOTES.md

 TODO:
 	- fix memory leak issue in html -> does one exist?
+		!!
+Answer: when the particles pile up, fewer gpu cores are used to render, since particles require a texture lookup, the same core running many lookups becomes slow!

 		-> Only seems to occur with particles!
 Reset fixes the issue??? what on earth?
 		-> seems to get worse when particles are on top of one another ?